 Carl practices in the areas of art law, veterans benefits law, government contracts, estate planning, and small business development.
 He is licensed in the Commonwealth of Virginia, New York, Missouri, and Washington DC.

 Prior to founding Bedell PLLC, Carl worked for federal consulting firms in the DC area.
-In this capacity, he assisted various federal agencies identify and address issues pertaining to financial management.
-He served as a primary editor and writer for three consecutive award-winning annual performance reports.
+In this capacity, he assisted various federal agencies to identify and address issues pertaining to financial management.
+He served as a primary editor and writer for award-winning annual performance reports.
 Carl is a Certified Government Financial Manager and in early 2014, he founded Ilion Management Strategies.

 Carl is a U.S. Army veteran.
 He was commissioned through the ROTC program at Washington University in St. Louis.
 He served as a Military Intelligence and Adjutant General Officer during the Operation Iraqi Freedom and Operation Enduring Freedom era.
 His duty assignments included positions with NATO and an Army Counter Intelligence unit.
 Carl’s military decorations include the Joint Service Commendation Medal, the Army Commendation Medal, the Army Achievement Medal (with Oak Leaf cluster), the National Defense Service Medal, and the Global War on Terrorism Service Medal.

 Carl focuses his philanthropic activities around two causes – supporting veterans and supporting art and cultural institutions.